 Whether it’s your trusted legal advocate or someone closer such as a long-time friend that you choose as a support person, consider whether you need an extra hand at a family law mediation.
 If it’s a friend or family member, it’s important that they be someone who won’t express strong opinions or influence your decisions in the matter at hand.
 They are there as emotional reinforcement.
 Be aware this person may not be able to be present in the room during the mediation discussion due to the need for confidentiality.

 The combination of an experienced family law mediator and parties who are prepared for mediation after consulting legal professionals with experience in this area can ensure a family break up doesn’t necessarily end up in court.
-If you have any questions about the issues raised above, contact us today.
+If you have any questions about the issues raised above, contact our family lawyers Gold Coast today.